jianing-sun/Javacard-Apdu-TLV/README.md

 * I wrote some utilities to do hex/bin/dec convert along with byte array/string convert.
 Sometimes I need to operate for a long string which is way longer than 128.
 As the time for submitting this "homework" is limited, I just use `int` first.
 I'd like to modify all of these type problem and perfect it later, but I want send this version to you first, as it has already achieved all the required functions.
-Really sorry about that.
-I'll fit that these days.

 Best Regards,
 Jianing Sun